Innablr/cloudformation-seed/README.md

 Requirements
 ------

 You need a Mac or a Linux machine/VM to run the Seed.
-Windows is not supported, sorry.
+Windows is not supported, but it may work on Windows too if you really want it to.

 You need to have Docker on the workstation.